redis/docs/content/develop/connect/clients/client-side-caching.md

 {{< image filename="images/csc/CSCWithCache.drawio.svg" >}}

 Accessing the cache is much faster than communicating with the database over the network and it reduces network traffic.
-Client-side cacheing reduces the load on the database server, so you may be able to run it using less hardware resources.
+Client-side caching reduces the load on the database server, so you may be able to run it using less hardware resources.